pocomane/brewed-in-the-apocalypse/bita.md

 and add it to the character sheet.
 If the character had more than 6 special moves, one must be deleted first.
 The scenarist may ask you to customize the move.

-The move list is provided in the ambientation playbook, however if the scenarist or the player want to create completely new ones, they may use the suggestion in the "Your World" ambientation playbook, also if another playbook was selected.
+The move list is provided in the playbook, however if the scenarist or the player want to create completely new ones, they may use the suggestion in the "Your World" playbook, also if another playbook was selected.